dev-protocol/protocol/.github/CONTRIBUTING.md

 Basic Pull Request steps:

 1. Fork this repository
-2. Create your feature branch: `git checkout -b awesome-feature`
+1. Create your feature branch: `git checkout -b awesome-feature`
-3. After changes something: `npm run lint`
-4. Commit your changes: `git commit -am "Add awesome feature"`
+1. Commit your changes: `git commit -am "Add awesome feature"`
-5. Push to the branch: `git push origin awesome-feature`
+1. Push to the branch: `git push origin awesome-feature`
-6. Submit a pull request to this repository
+1. Submit a pull request to this repository

 ## How to start development?